lundegaard/react-union/packages/react-union-scripts/README.md

 </html>
 ```

-For details how to write a template see [https://github.com/jantimon/html-webpack-plugin](html-webpack-plugin).
+For details, how to write a template, see [https://github.com/jantimon/html-webpack-plugin](html-webpack-plugin).

 3. To your `package.json` add scripts: